Addressing Common Industrial IoT Cybersecurity Risks For Control Systems

 Common IIoT Security Vulnerabilities

 Vulnerabilities in IIoT control systems can take many different forms.
-For example, more and more industrial control systems are being connected to the Internet without the right kind of security to keep them safe.
+For example, more and more industrial control systems are being connected to the internet without the right kind of security to keep them safe.
 Legacy devices and systems still in use are also connected to the network, despite being outdated and unsecured.
-And so, many of the devices used in IIoT are difficult to closely manage and monitor.
+And so, many of the devices used in IIoT are difficult to manage and monitor closely.

 Because of the high levels of interconnectivity inherent to IIoT, there is also a larger attack surface compared to traditional industrial control systems.
 When IIoT is integrated with control systems, there are far more endpoints, and each one can serve as a potential gateway into the system.
 This increase in endpoints cannot be avoided, and the existence of each new endpoint increases the attack surface and likelihood of an attempted attack.

-It has become common for attacks to be leveled against SCADA (supervisory control and data acquisition) systems, DCS (distributed control systems), PLC (programmable logic controllers), and HMIs (human-machine interfaces).
+It has become common for attacks to be leveled against SCADA systems, distributed control systems (DCS), PLCs, and HMIs .
 The results of these attacks can be dangerous and expensive.

 Device hijacking is particularly disturbing because an attacker can use it to assume control of a device and launch other attacks from it or cause it to malfunction.
 Access control and device identification can go far in preventing these attacks.

-Malware takes advantage of endpoints with no authentication in place and can open up your system to disruption and data theft.
+Malware is a type of software application that takes advantage of endpoints with no authentication in place and can open up your system to disruption and data theft.
 Even more disconcerting is ransomware, a subdivision of malware, where data, devices, and systems can be taken hostage.

 The first step toward mitigating the dangers of IIoT lies in a risk assessment that looks for what can go wrong, how likely it is to go wrong, and what is the potential impact if it does go wrong.
-This includes IIoT devices and sensors as well as IT (information technology) and OT (operational technology) communication channels.
+This includes IIoT devices and sensors as well as information technology (IT) and operational technology (OT) communication channels.
 Once the risks have been identified and prioritized, measures can be taken to mitigate them.

 The foundational defense against potential IIoT attacks is a reliable cybersecurity system that includes monitoring tools, intrusion detection, and a network firewall.
 Special attention should be given to endpoint devices: improperly secured endpoint devices may be subject to data manipulation and tampering, preventing network monitoring from detecting a threat or intrusion.